franklinqin0/blog/docs/views/hanoi.md

 Solving the above two equations gives $h_n = 2^n - 1$, i.e., the [Mersenne primes](https://en.wikipedia.org/wiki/Mersenne_prime).

-Now back to the legend.
+Now come back to [the legend](#origin).
 If the priests were able to move disks at a rate of one per second, using the smallest number of moves it would take them $2^{64} − 1$ seconds or roughly 585 billion years to finish, which is about 42 times the current age of the universe.

 ## Further